Tess600/ImPROMPTu/README.md

 # ImPROMPTu™ AI Prompt Framework

 ImPROMPTu™ is a repeatable framework for getting reliable AI outputs.
-Built from metadata, taxonomy, and information architecture, it uses controlled vocabulary and a structured flow—so the model stays in context, executes cleanly, and stops wasting your time.
+Built from metadata, taxonomy, and information architecture, it uses controlled vocabulary and a structured flow so that models stay in context, executes predictably, savong both user and machine time & tokens.
 ## License

 ### Code